Skip to content

 1. Add the vendor: add_user with employment_type="vendor"

-3. PM logs hours: log_time with the vendor's user ID — this tracks delivery against the engagement
+3. PM logs hours: log_time with the vendor's user ID — this tracks delivery against the engagement (optional but recommended)

 4. View cost: The liability's agreed_amount appears as cost in financial reports, regardless of hours logged